Are you a transfer student?

 Learn more about the Soc Scene.

-The primary role of the undergraduate advising office is to guide you through the process of completing the requirements for a sociology major or minor.
-Questions or concerns associated with navigating the major or minor are encouraged.
-In addition to helping you plan your major and minor requirements, the advising office also provides information about internships, contests and scholarships, and other useful university services.
+Welcome to our Department's undergraduate advising page!
+Our role is to guide you through the process of completing the requirements for a sociology major, minor, or the Population Studies minor.
+Questions or concerns associated with navigating our programs are encouraged.
+In addition to helping you plan your major and minor requirements, the advising office also provides information about internships, scholarships, and other useful university services.

-Visit our advising office during drop-in hours or email undergraduate advising for support from our advisors.
+Our office works on a mixture of scheduled appointments and email to help serve our students.
 You may also find the CLA Student Services and Advising Office helpful when planning College of Liberal Arts requirements, exploring major and minor options, and looking for commencement information.
-We can declare minors (Sociology, Sociology of Law, Criminology, and Deviance, or Public Health) on Drop-In hours.
+We can declare minors (Sociology, Sociology of Law, Criminology, and Justice, or Population Studies) via email.

 Declare a Major

-Schedule a meeting with our advisor or attend a declaration session to declare your major in sociology or sociology of law, criminology, and deviance.
-Read more about how to declare your major.
-We do not declare majors on Drop-In hours.
+Schedule a meeting with our advisor or attend a declaration session to declare your major in sociology or sociology of law, criminology, and justice.
+Read more about how to declare your major here.
+We do not declare majors via email.

 Declare a Minor

-Fill out the Minor Declaration Form and email it to email@example.com.
-You can also deliver the form to 909 Social Sciences Building.
+Fill out the Minor Declaration Form and email it to firstname.lastname@example.org.
 To declare a minor in public health, email us the completed PubH planning form at the Public Health Minor Advising account - details on the Public Health Minor site.
-Students are encouraged to declare their minor early, there are no pre-requisites to declaring either of the Sociology minors or the Public Health Minor.
+Students are encouraged to declare their minor early, there are no prerequisites to declaring either of the Sociology minors, the Population Studies Minor, or the Public Health Minor.